morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-1.md

   skipDependencyResolution: false
 ```

-Crossplane will then extract the package, install all resources included, along with the dependent provider automatically.
+Crossplane will then extract the package, install all resources included, along with the dependent provider all automatically.

 ### Setup ProviderConfig